 - Put 2 cups of flour into the mixing bowl.
 Add the sugar, salt and ginger and stir it all together.

 - In the other small bowl, add the melted margarine, vanilla and egg.
 Stir it all together until the egg is well “scrambled” and everything is mixed.

 - Add the egg mix and the yeast mix to the mixing bowl of flour and stir, stir, stir.

 - Here’s where it gets a bit tricky.
 The dough is going to be “shaggy”.
 Add a portion of the extra half cup of flour and mix it in.
 Add a bit more and stir until you can work the dough without having a gooey mess all over—but not too much, just so the dough will pretty much pull away from the side of the bowl.

-- Make sure your bread board is well floured and half the next half cup of flour ready to keep flouring the dough a bit at a time as you work it.
+- Make sure your bread board is well floured and have the next half cup of flour ready to keep flouring the dough a bit at a time as you work it.
 Work the dough out of the bowl and onto your bread board.
-Gently knead it adding a bit more flour as needed so you can work the dough a bit.
+Gently knead it adding a bit more flour as needed so you can work the dough.
 (It’s going to stay a bit tacky).
 Knead and fold for about 5 minutes or so until it starts to feel like soft dough.

 - Oil the baking pan you’ll be using—either with spray or squirt a bit of cooking oil onto a folded paper towel.
 Turn on oven to pre-heat to 375.